2025, chamber, musical works, news

 “At the other end of history came the world premiere of Rozalie Hirs’ engrossing string quartet, Zenit, played by the superb new L.A.-based Formalist Quartet.
 Everything I might say about Hirs’ unsettled music I could also say the opposite.
 It is also quite settled.
 It forges ahead with tentative sounds and silences.
 It stops and starts yet flows.
 It has a hint of hard-hitting Dutch Minimalism, yet it offers a feast of radiant string harmonics, pulsating outside of rhythm.”
 (Mark Swed, Los Angeles Times)

-2007, calendar, musical works
+2007, calendar, ensemble, musical works

 platonic id (cd, 2007)